TheSadMuffinMan/muffinman_academia/1. Bergen CS2 Data Structures/README.md

         Turn in Date: April 8 2024.
             Submitted to D2L?: YES.
         Self Grade + Reasoning: 80%: Late, not outputting nicely formatted tables.

+    Homework 3 - Reverse Polish Notation Calculator
+        Status: 2/3 complete.
+Coding main file now.
+        Due Date: Fri May 5 2024.
+        Turn in Date: INCOMPLETE
+            Submitted to D2L?: NO
+        Self Grade + Reasoning: N/A

+    FINAL PROJECT - Word Counter (Implementation of BST)
+        Status: Not started.
+        Due Date: Mon May 13 2024.
+        Turn in Date: INCOMPLETE
+            Submitted to D2L?: NO
+        Self Grade + Reasoning: N/A